 The Company's inventories are valued at the lower of cost or market.
 Finished product manufacturing cost is calculated using the first-in, first-out (FIFO) method, based upon the Company's raw material costs, collection and factory production operating expenses, and depreciation expense on collection and factory assets.
 Market values of inventory are estimated at each plant location, based upon either: 1) the backlog of unfilled sales orders at the balance sheet date; or 2) unsold inventory, calculated using regional finished product prices quoted in the Jacobsen index at the balance sheet date.
 Estimates of market value, based upon the backlog of unfilled sales orders or upon the Jacobsen index, assume that the inventory held by the Company at the balance sheet date will be sold at the estimated market finished product sales price, subsequent to the balance sheet date.
 Actual sales prices received on future sales of inventory held at the end of a period may vary from either the backlog unfilled sales order price or the Jacobsen index quotation at the balance sheet date.
 These variances could cause actual sales prices realized on future sales of inventory to be different than the estimate of market value of inventory at the end of the period.
-Inventories were approximately \$45.6 million and \$19.1 million at January 1, 2011 and January 2, 2010, respectively.
-The increase in inventory is primarily due to the acquisition of Griffin.
+Inventories were approximately \$50.8 million and \$45.6 million at December 31, 2011 and January 1, 2011, respectively.